-Klippel-Trenaunay (klih-PEL tray-no-NAY) syndrome is a rare disorder found at birth (congenital) involving abnormal development of blood vessels, soft tissues (such as skin and muscles), bones, and the lymphatic system.
+Klippel-Trenaunay (klih-PEL tray-no-NAY) syndrome ― also called KTS ― is a rare disorder found at birth (congenital) involving abnormal development of blood vessels, soft tissues (such as skin and muscles), bones, and the lymphatic system.
 The main features include a red birthmark (port-wine stain), overgrowth of tissues and bones, and vein malformations with or without lymphatic abnormalities.

 People who have Klippel-Trenaunay syndrome may have the following features, which can range from mild to more extensive:

 - Lymphatic system abnormalities.
-The lymphatic system is part of your immune system, which protects you against infection and disease.
-An abnormality can cause fluid buildup and swelling in the tissues of your arms or legs (lymphedema), skin breakdown and skin ulcers, the development of small masses (lymphatic cysts) in the spleen, or infection of the layer under the skin (cellulitis).
+An abnormality can cause fluid buildup and swelling in the tissues of the arms or legs (lymphedema), skin breakdown and skin ulcers, the development of small masses (lymphatic cysts) in the spleen, leakage of lymphatic fluid, or infection of the layer under the skin (cellulitis).

 Klippel-Trenaunay syndrome care at Mayo Clinic

 - Klippel-Trenaunay syndrome.
-National Organization for Rare Diseases. https://rarediseases.org/rare-diseases/klippel-trenaunay-syndrome/.
-Accessed July 27, 2015.
+National Organization for Rare Disorders. https://rarediseases.org/rare-diseases/klippel-trenaunay-syndrome/.
+Accessed Aug.
+28, 2017.